 Basketball Golf Challenge.

 - During break and lunch times students were encouraged to beat their Tennis ‘Bounce About’ score.
 This involved how many bounces they could do in 30 seconds.
 Students record it, and those who had biggest improvement were celebrated.

 - Using the Rowing ‘Ergo Warrior’ students posted their personal best times on a virtual league.
 Rewards were given for progress over time.

-Utilising the digital platform TopYA students can be encouraged to engage in multiple challenges that are uploaded.
-What is most important at this level is that students are recognised by peers and staff for their commitment to the School Games Values.
+What is most important at this level is that students are recognised by peers and staff for their commitment to the School Games Values

 The Opportunity: With children in England attending school until the age of sixteen, there is no better place to provide all young people with the opportunity to compete than in that environment, whether that be between houses, classes, or even friendship groups.
 All registered users of the School Games website can access tools and resources to support this.

 Getting Involved: It is the responsibility of the individual school to engage pupils in intra-school competitions.
 Therefore, there are many different ways of doing so.
 These activities are ideally initiated by young people in schools, but are normally run as breakfast, lunch or after school activities, and in some cases they are used as part of PE lessons.
 We encourage schools to consider how they use competition to develop a sense of belonging and celebrate the individual progress students make.

 Making it School Games: Through the School Games website you will be able to find a range of different sport formats and activities.
 These have been designed by National Governing Bodies of Sport (NGBs) and include both Primary and Secondary formats.
 Take a look at the sports we cover here.